quanhspdz/Dictionary-OOP/README.md

   6. To save the changes, click the Save button (Disk icon).
   7. To pronounce the word, click the Pronounce button (Speaker icon).
   8. To practice, click the Practice button (Readbook icon), then the application will display a Game window.
-  9. To exit the application, click the Exit button (Cross icon).
+  9. To exit the application, click the Blue Power button.
 ## Demo
   1. Video: